No-shows, call-outs, and midweek changes can turn scheduling into damage control, especially when your “free” tool hides key features behind paywalls.

 -

-Zoho Shifts — Good for multi-location teams with simple scheduling needs
+Zoho Shifts — Good for Zoho users needing basic free shift scheduling

-Availability and time off
+Availability and Time Off

 Key Features